Generalised Symmetries and Manifest Duality I: Flat Spacetime: The New Action: Self-Dual Case

+Once again, on identifying the source $\d\Omega = \star J$ where $J$ is the usual current $2n$-form we see these are the desired equations of motion for the physical sector.
+The new action, just like Sen's formalism, derives them by keeping Lorentz symmetry and self-duality manifest.

+We have only established the decoupling of the shadow sector for the new action at the level of equations of motion here.
+To demonstrate its decoupling at the level of full quantum theory, we need to do a Hamiltonian analysis.
+Before proceeding to that, let us quickly see the various (gauge) symmetries that the new action possesses.

-\subsection{The higher-form and Gauge symmetries}
+\subsection{The Higher-Form and Gauge symmetries}

+The new action, in addition to manifest self-duality and Lorentz symmetry, posses a novel higher-form gauge symmetry that we dub $h$-gauge symmetry.
+The transformation of various fields under this is defined as

+with the gauge parameter $h$ a self-dual but otherwise arbitrary $(2n+1)$-form.
+We have denoted the adjoint of exterior derivative as $d^\dagger = \star \d \star$ and the Hodge Laplacian is denoted by $\Delta$.
+It is easy to see the combination $F$, indeed the action, is invariant under this $h$-gauge transformation.
+The Hamiltonian analysis below will show that this redundancy appears as a first-class constraint, and that the physical sector, upon gauge fixing, is carried entirely by the self-dual field $F$.
+This gauge symmetry, upon being gauge-fixed offers us an option to express $F$ either only in terms of $\Sigma$ or the self-dual combination $(\d A + \star \d A)$.
+The former leads us back the Sen's action, whereas the latter will lead us to the Maxwell-like action with additional constraint, that is completely equivalent to Sen's formalism, but offers several distinct advantages that we will elaborate on due course.

-The new action, in addition to manifest self-duality and Lorentz symmetry and $U(1)$ gauge symmetries, possess two additional higher-form symmetries.
-One of them is already present in Sen's formalism (although usually not identified as a higher-form symmetry) and requires the sources to be turned on and the other is a novel one for the free theory, that will play a crucial role in ascertaining the exact relation of our formalism to Sen's and the Maxwell-like theory.
+The new action possess a few additional (gauge) symmetries.
+One of them is a higher-form symmetry and already present in Sen's formalism (although it is not usually identified as a higher-form symmetry) and requires the sources to be turned on; the other are familiar $U(1)$ gauge symmetries.

-Firstly, note that there are two different $U(1)$ gauge symmetries in the action.
-One for the extra fields $B$ and one for the gauge potentials $C$.
+Firstly, note that there are two different $\mathrm{U}(1)$ gauge symmetries in the action.
+One for the extra fields $B$ and one for the gauge potentials $A$.
+The latter is not present in Sen's formalism and is unique to the new formalism.

 for two $(2n-1)$-form gauge parameters $\lambda_{1,2}$.